 Raiders owner recalls little of Brady-to-Vegas rumors

-Raiders owner Mark Davis said he doesn’t remember particulars of a deal that would have brought quarterback Tom Brady and tight end Rob Gronkowksi to Las Vegas.
+Raiders owner Mark Davis said he doesn’t remember particulars of a deal that would have brought quarterback Tom Brady and tight end Rob Gronkowski to Las Vegas.

-Raiders and Aces owner Mark Davis said Sunday morning he doesn’t remember particulars of a deal that would have brought quarterback Tom Brady and tight end Rob Gronkowksi to Las Vegas in 2020.
+Raiders and Aces owner Mark Davis said Sunday he doesn’t remember particulars of a deal that would have brought quarterback Tom Brady and tight end Rob Gronkowski to Las Vegas in 2020.

-UFC president Dana White said Saturday night that former Raiders coach Jon Gruden blocked a deal that would had the star New England duo land with the Raiders.
+UFC president Dana White said Saturday that former Raiders coach Jon Gruden blocked a deal that would have had the star New England Patriots duo land with the Raiders.

-Gruden did not return phone calls or texts for comment from the Review-Journal on Saturday night or Sunday morning.
+Gruden did not return phone calls or texts for comment from the Review-Journal on Saturday or Sunday.

-Brady ultimately signed with the Tampa Bay Buccaneers as a free agent and was later joined by Gronkowksi via trade.
-Then two then led Tampa Bay to a win in Super Bowl LV.
+Brady ultimately signed with the Buccaneers as a free agent and was later joined by Gronkowski via trade.
+The two then led Tampa Bay to a win in Super Bowl 55.

-Davis attended the WNBA playoff game between the Aces and Phoenix at Michelob Ultra Arena on Saturday.
+Davis attended the WNBA playoff game between the Aces and Phoenix on Saturday night at Michelob Ultra Arena.
 Las Vegas beat the Mercury 117-80 to win the best-of-three playoff series 2-0.

 “I heard about (White’s comments),” Davis said.
 “That was what — two to three years ago or something?
 I don’t know, man.
 Talk to Dana.
 I remember that Tom Brady went to Tampa Bay.
 That’s basically what I remember.